Centre for Heritage Management

 “Restoring Heritage : Reclaiming Value”

-i) Offers a 2-year Master of Management Studies (Heritage Management) course.
+i)A 2-year Master of Management Studies (Heritage Management) programme.